geiselleholt/SkillsBasedAssessment308-JavascriptFundamentals/README.md

 -Utilize loops and iteration to navigate through data collections.
 -Implement error handling to manage potential code failures gracefully.

- We just ended our 4th week of the 16 week Software Development bootcamp.
-We had 2 days to complete this assessment.
+###REFLECTION QUESTIONS:

+What could you have done differently during the planning stages of your project to make the execution easier?
+I could have printed to given data out and reviewed it side by side.
+I could have drawn lines to connect the data from one array to another.
+I could have made a list or notes or psuedocoded what I needed to do before starting to code.

+Were there any requirements that were difficult to implement?
+What do you think would make them easier to implement in future projects?
+I had a lot of trouble comparing to arrays of objects and extracting data if they matched and putting that data into a new array of objects.
+If I would have planned it out first, I could have asked questions in office hours.
+By the time I knew I needed help it was the weekend so I stayed blocked for a long time and tried 100 different approaches (some twice because I forgot I tried that already) before I finally got .filter nested in a .filter to work 😵‍💫

+What would you add to, or change about your application if given more time?
 If I had more time I would:
--BUG: My code can't handle if a learner has 3 assignments -Rename my variables so the code is more understandable -Try to break code up into helper functions
+-FIX THIS BUG: My code doesn't work if a learner has 3 assignments -Rename my variables so the code is more understandable -Try to break code up into helper functions
 -Try to get a simplier approach to work not using .filter